uhst/uhst-client-flutter/README.md

 - send messages from client and listen messages broadcasted from host
 - broadcast messages by host
 - listen messages from multiple clients by host

+You can see [an implemented example](http://docs.uhst.io/uhst-client-flutter/) and source for it [on GitHub](https://github.com/uhst/uhst-client-flutter/tree/next/example)

 ### Support and discussions